Cumulonimbus cloud

-Cumulonimbus (from Latin cumulus 'swell' and nimbus 'cloud') is a dense, towering, vertical cloud, typically forming from water vapor condensing in the lower troposphere that builds upward carried by powerful buoyant air currents.
+Cumulonimbus (from Latin cumulus 'heap' and nimbus 'rain cloud') is a dense, towering, vertical cloud, typically forming from water vapor condensing in the lower troposphere that builds upward carried by powerful buoyant air currents.
 Above the lower portions of the cumulonimbus the water vapor becomes ice crystals, such as snow and graupel, the interaction of which can lead to hail and to lightning formation, respectively.

 When causing thunderstorms, these clouds may be called thunderheads.
 Cumulonimbus can form alone, in clusters, or along squall lines.
 These clouds are capable of producing lightning and other dangerous severe weather, such as tornadoes, hazardous winds, and large hailstones.
 Cumulonimbus progress from overdeveloped cumulus congestus clouds and may further develop as part of a supercell.
 Cumulonimbus is abbreviated as Cb.

 Description

 A cumulonimbus calvus over El Bajío, Guanajuato, Mexico.

 Towering cumulonimbus clouds are typically accompanied by smaller cumulus clouds.
 The cumulonimbus base may extend several kilometres (miles) across, or be as small as several tens of metres (yards) across, and occupy low to upper altitudes within the troposphere - formed at altitude from approximately 200 to 4000 m.
 Normal peaks usually reach to as much as 12000 m, with unusually high ones typically topping out around 20000 m and extreme instances claimed to be as high as 21000 m or more.
+The average cumulonimbus cloud weighs 500,000 kilograms (1.1 million pounds).

 Well-developed cumulonimbus clouds are characterized by a flat, anvil shaped top (anvil dome), caused by wind shear or inversion at the equilibrium level near the tropopause.
 The shelf of the anvil may precede the main cloud's vertical component for many kilometres (miles), and be accompanied by lightning.
 Occasionally, rising air parcels surpass the equilibrium level (due to momentum) and form an overshooting top culminating at the maximum parcel level.
 When vertically developed, this largest of all clouds usually extends through all three cloud regions.
 Even the smallest cumulonimbus cloud dwarfs its neighbors in comparison.